-Yes, if they otherwise qualify.
+Yes, if the high school student otherwise qualifies.
 The fact that a student has not graduated from high school does not necessarily disqualify the student from claiming a credit if for purposes of the American opportunity credit, the student is also enrolled at least half-time in a postsecondary education program leading to a degree, certificate or other recognized educational credential for at least one academic period at an eligible educational institution during the tax year.

 For purposes of the lifetime learning credit, a credit can be taken for any qualified education expenses paid for a student who is enrolled in one or more courses at an eligible educational institution to acquire or improve job skills.

 - Am I Eligible to Claim an Education Credit?

 - Form 8863, Education Credits (American Opportunity and Lifetime Learning Credits)

 Category: Childcare Credit, Other Credits